aishaadambek/university_homework/README.md

 - AishabibiAdambek_2.c - simple assignment to count the level of person's so-called goodness based on his good deeds;
 - png_corrupted_restore.c - [from OS] assignment to uncorrupt PNG files with simple corruption pattern: every IDAT bit XORed with 256;
 - simple_shell.c - [from OS] assignment to write simple shell in C that can perform operations in background (though 'zombies' are not handled), implement pipes and common redirect operations (<, >, >>);
-- aadambek_final_server.c - [from OS] final project in Operating Systems class: a quiz server that uses multi-threading and synchronization to run quizzes and non-blocking events to welcome new users and to distribute quizzes to users.
-The quiz server still has some mistakes in synchronization (mostly with running several quizzes simultaneously).
+- aadambek_final_server.c - [from OS] final project in Operating Systems class: a quiz server that uses POSIX Multithreading and Multiplexing to run quizzes that welcome new users and distribute quizzes among them.
+The quiz server has some mistakes in synchronization (mostly with running several quizzes simultaneously).

 ### Prerequisites